 Dear GNSO Stakeholder Group and Constituency Leaders,

-Call for a second call for EOIs for the Community Representatives Panel
+Call for a second call for EOIs for the Community Representatives Group

 Members of the GNSO Selection Standing Committee (SSC) believe that there should be a second call for volunteers to participate on the Community Representatives Group (CRG) to appoint the Independent Review Process (IRP) Standing Panel.
 The GNSO has the opportunity to appoint up to two representatives to the CRG, and we believe that the GNSO should try and fill that second slot.
 We believe first in the significance of the IRP to the GNSO, and second to ensure the effectiveness of the CRG in fulfilling its commitment to serving the ICANN community and in this case ultimately selecting the IRP Standing Panel.